atenpas/grasp_selection/README.md

 **Requirements**

-* a Baxter research robot with a Microsoft Kinect or a similar range sensor
+* a Baxter research robot
+* a Microsoft Kinect or a similar range sensor
 * [openrave](http://www.openrave.org/)
 * [agile_grasp](http://wiki.ros.org/agile_grasp)
+* a ROS node that transforms point clouds into the robot's base frame

 The grasping demo can be run by: